Updated May 2023

 The best time to visit Turkmenistan is in the spring (March to May) and autumn (September to November).
 The temperature is usually around 25 degrees.
 If you go in the summer months, you can expect temperatures between 30 to 40 degrees.
 In winter it is usually between 0 and 10 degrees.
 Most of the country has a desert climate.
 This means that it can be warm during the day but can also cool down considerably in the evening.

 Everyone must take out travel and health insurance before leaving for Turkmenistan.
 Whether Turkmenistan is covered by your policy differs per insurance policy.
 In most cases this will not be a problem.
-If not, we recommend that you check with one of the following international insurance companies: Global Underwriters or IATI Travel Insurance.
-They have different packages and you can put together exactly what works best for you.
+At CultureRoad we recommend: IATI Travel Insurance, a reliable company that has different insurance options that fits your personal needs.
+Book now to get a 5% discount!

 You can choose between two types of visa for your trip to Turkmenistan.
 A tourist visa and a transit visa.